TheMonk2121/ai-dev-tasks/SYSTEM_OVERVIEW.md

 ## 🎯 What This System Does

-This is a comprehensive AI-powered development ecosystem that transforms ideas into working software using AI agents (Mistral 7B + Yi-Coder).
+This is a comprehensive AI-powered development ecosystem that transforms ideas into working software using AI agents (Mistral 7B Instruct + Yi-Coder-9B-Chat-Q6_K).
 It provides structured workflows, automated task processing, and intelligent error recovery to make AI-assisted development efficient and reliable.

 ---